gtuck/web3400-Course-Docs/syllabus.md

 #### **Campus Policies**
 - **Academic Integrity:** Violations result in failure of the course and a report to the Dean of Students.
 Academic dishonesty includes unauthorized use of AI tools, plagiarism, and cheating.
-- **Inclusivity:** WSU values diversity and strives to create a supportive and respectful campus.
 - **ADA Accommodations:** Contact [Disability Services](https://www.weber.edu/disabilityservices/default.html) for assistance.
 - **FERPA:** Protect your privacy rights.
 For details, visit [FERPA Information](https://www.weber.edu/registrar/FERPA.html).
 - **Student Conduct:** Follow appropriate behavior standards per the [Student Code](https://www.weber.edu/ppm/Policies/6-22_StudentCode.html).